 Fans waited two years for this story to be brought to life on screen and they’re expected to wait another two for the next instalment so it’s worth asking, was/is Bridgerton worth the wait?
 Not really, no. And maybe it never was.

-And if you think this review has been harsh just remember that Lady Whistledown herself said “this author cannot tolerate a lie”; I can do no other but offer anything other than my honest opinion...
+And if you think this review has been harsh just remember that Lady Whistledown herself said “this author cannot tolerate a lie”; so I can do nothing else other than offer my honest opinion...